theam/workshop-eLLMental/README.md

 ### Step 6: Ingest the documentation

 Since vector stores only accept processed embeddings, you need to process the documentation before using the search service.
-In the example provided, the documentation is divided into smaller chunks of 1000 characters each.
+The documentation to be processsed is a portion of the beloved Pragmatic Programmer.
+You can find it in `src/main/resources/The Pragmatic Programmer - Chapters 1 to 4.txt`.
+You are provided with an utility function that splits the documentation into smaller chunks of 1000 characters each.
 However, you can use more advanced methods for better performance.

 1. Use the provided function in the kata to divide the documentation into smaller chunks.

 2. Use the `learn` function in the `SemanticSearchService` to generate embeddings for each chunk.

-3. Store the generated embeddings in a vector storage solution like Chroma.
+3. Store the generated embeddings in a vector storage solution like Pinecone.

 > [!NOTE]
 > In real-world scenarios, more advanced methods can be applied to process the documentation and achieve better results.